 It’s loud and strong, especially in the low to mid ranges.
 You can be promised dynamic harmonic goodness while accentuating on natural, authentic, acoustic intonation.

 It might not be all that fancy to look at, but the FG800 retains its traditional appeal with modern elements for the contemporary player.
 At a good price point that’s affordable to all, you can’t pass up on the ultimate beginner’s guitar.
 Entry-level now means a whole new world of quality for the curious player.

 Ah, one of the highest-selling models in the industry – it’s no wonder it made the lineup.
 It’s a guitar that is almost always the first choice for a first-time buyer.
 Why?

-Obviously, quality is right on par for its low price.
+Obviously, quality is right on par for its low price and it is one of the best guitars featured here.
 Its dreadnought body is a timeless classic for all music genres and playing styles.
 The Slim Taper neck makes it easy and comfortable to play, and to make things even more attractive, it’s a Gibson family brand.